horizontalsystems/Unstoppable-Wallet-Website/src/faq/ru/ethereum/why-eth-needed-to-send-erc20-token.md

 To execute any transaction on Ethereum blockchain a sender of such a transaction is expected to pay transaction fees in ETH.

-Transfering ERC20 tokens is a type of transaction on Ethereum.
+Transferring ERC20 tokens is a type of transaction on Ethereum.